cardano-scaling/hydra/docs/docs/getting-started/index.md

 connects to other hydra-nodes, interfaces the Cardano blockchain and provides an API to clients such as the included example terminal user interface `hydra-tui`.

-:rotating_light: Mainnet Availability :rotating_light:
+:::warning Mainnet Availability

 The Hydra Head protocol version 0.10.0 is compatible with the Cardano mainnet, which means it is possible to run a hydra-node on mainnet for testing purposes.

-Before running a Hydra node to take part in the Hydra Head protocol, developers are strongly encouraged to review the [relevant section](/docs/known-issues) of the documentation in order to understand the current limitations and the possible consequences.
+Before running a `hydra-node` to take part in the Hydra Head protocol, developers are strongly encouraged to review the [known issues][known-issues] in the documentation in order to understand the current limitations and the possible consequences.